vistadataproject/documents/README.md

 ## VISTA Features

 The VISTA Data Project is a new data-centric approach to VISTA data access and management.
-This is in contrast to the historical code-centric approach (where VISTA data is extracted into thousands of logically disconnected pieces,  encapsulated with layers of undocumented wrapper code, and then reconstituted with yet more procedural code), in a data-centric approach to VISTA one first comprehensively exposes all the data in the system, revealing the native, overarching data model.
+This is in contrast to the historical code-centric approach (where VISTA data access by thousands of ad-hoc, opaque, undocumented, and unmaintained legacy data extractors), in a data-centric approach to VISTA one first comprehensively exposes all the data in the system, revealing the native, overarching data model.

 This VISTA data model - the roadmap to all of VA's institutional knowhow and data - has thus far evolved organically over the past 35 years hidden from view.
 Now, for the first time, this model will be comprehensively surfaced and taken advantage of.

 *__An operationalized Master VISTA Data Model (MVDM) provides VISTA four major new features:__*